dplocki/podcast-downloader/README.md

 ### Download all new, since the last time

-Since you establish the totem file, the script can use it for store the date of its last run.
-Then, based on this date, the script will download all new episodes, which appear in the meantime.
+Once you establish the totem file, the script can use it to store the date of its last run.
+Then, based on this date, the script will download all new episodes that have appeared since then.

 Set by `check_totem`.
+Requires establish the totem file.

 ## Download files from gaps